asantesylvesterkwame/asantesylvesterkwame/README.md

 <br>
 <p align="center">
   I'm an 18 year old Software Engineer based in Ghana<br>
-  I enjoy being given challenging, visually-pleasing designs and making them a reality. <br>
+  I enjoy being given challenging, mind-bloggling logic and making them a reality. <br>
   The thing that excites me, and gets me pumped up <br>
-  is the process of tearing an idea down into its smallest components, <br> learning, and figuring out how to put those pieces together<br>
+  is the process of tearing an idea down into its smallest modules, services, controllers and routes, <br> learning, and figuring out how to put those pieces together<br>
   while creating something really awesome.
  <br>